samirbhattarai135/Home_Automaiton_SCADA/README.md

   - **Real-time** power consumption.
   - **Historical** energy usage with a daily bar graph.
 - **Interactive Floor Plan:** A visual, map-based view of the home for intuitive device location and status checks.
+- **Mobile Responsiveness:** Implement a Breakpoint Container to create a tailored layout for mobile devices.

 ---